wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 ## What's coming up?

-In the first half of 2018, you can expect to see improvements to the search experience.
+Throughout 2018, you can expect to see improvements to the search experience.
 We’ll focus on:

-**Improving information about works**
+### Improving information about works

 * Joining up digital images with more complete information from the library catalogue
 * Including information about the original object, such as its size, format, publication details, and so on
 * Making reference numbers and citation information available and clear.

-**Improving search and filtering**
+### Improving search and filtering

 * Dates and date ranges
 * Filter by licence
 * Search by subject, country of publication, media type.

-**Improving how you can manage and share your search results**
+### Improving how you can manage and share your search results

 * Ways to save groups of images or records
 * Simple embed option to make it easy to use an image on another website.